Skip to content

 However, service animals are allowed to board without a carrier and must follow specified guidelines by transit systems.

-Remember to prioritize cleanliness and hygiene practices when bringing any animals on board public transit systems.
-Also note that if passengers have a concern about an animal on board, they can ask the operator or contact customer service for assistance.
+Remember to prioritize cleanliness and hygiene practices when bringing animals on board public transit systems.
+Also, if passengers have a concern about an animal on board, they can ask the operator or contact customer service for assistance.

 The specific requirements for dogs might vary depending on where you are in the United States.
 Before bringing your furry friend along for the ride, it’s essential to research pet policies for your particular transit system.